-The property is located near Nehalem, just one mile from the beach.
+The property is located in downtown Manzanita, just a short walk from the beach.
 There are two stunning state parks nearby, Nehalem Bay and Oswald West, both beauty and adventure hubs.

 Nehalem Bay State Park is a great spot for kayaking as the water in the bay is not very rough, and in the park, there are plenty of trails to hike.
 A popular hike is a hike to Cape Falcon, with a waterfall halfway along and through a thick forest with a view at the end.